 Craft: Cootie Catchers

 Make a Cootie Catcher and have fun with your friends.
-Cootie Catcher's are fun for telling fortunes.
-Pick a theme for your Cootie Catcher or just have your friends ask it a question and see what answer will be revealed.
+Cootie Catchers are fun for telling fortunes.
+Pick a theme for your Cootie Catcher and then have your friends ask it a question and see what answer will be revealed.
 This fun craft for kids can be used over and over again.
 This is a great craft for birthday parties.

 What you need:

 - Pen or Markers

 What you do:

 Follow these step by step instructions to create your very own Cootie Catcher.

 Fold the bottom of the paper to the side of the page to make a triangle.